davydovanton/davydovanton.github.io/_drafts/ruby-tips-2.md

-It's second part in my series of posts about ruby tips.
-Today we’re talking about:
+It's a second part of my post series about ruby tips.
+Today you’ll learn more about:

 * Special values
 * Symbol